lmc-eu/spirit-design-system/packages/web/src/scss/components/TextField/README.md

 ## JavaScript Plugin for Password Toggle

 TextField with `type="password"` can have a toggle button.
-When toggling don't forget to change not only the input type but also `aria-pressed` and `aria-label`.
+When toggling don't forget to change not only the input type but also `aria-checked` and `aria-label`.

 To enable password toggle, first, you need to provide Spirit JavaScript,